Things to Avoid While Purchasing a Home

 Don't buy luxury items.
 Although you will be listing ways to turn your new house into a castle, avoid big ticket purchases like appliances, electronics, or expensive furnishings.
 We also recommend that you keep away from vacations and car purchases until your loan closes.
 Your credit numbers could be altered suddenly if you purchase new furniture using plastic.
 Using cash to buy big-ticket items can also be a problem: many lenders look at your available cash when approving your loan.

-Don't get a new job.
-Your recent job history should show consistency.
-Finding a new career (especially one with a better paycheck) may not affect your ability to qualify for a loan.
-However, if you switch careers before you qualify, your process could fail or be slowed down.
+Don't get a new career.
+Your recent work history should show stability.
+Finding a new career (especially one with a bigger paycheck) may not jeopardize your ability to qualify for your mortgage loan.
+However, switching jobs during the application process could influence whether or not you are approved.

 Financial Edge Mortgage Corp. can walk you through the pitfalls of getting a mortgage.
-Call us at 425-508-9988.
+Give us a call: 425-508-9988.

 Looking to Buy?

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.